grosa97/LAPKT-BFNoS/README.md

 <!--- ![bfnos-pic-1](https://github.com/grosa97/LAPKT-BFNoS/assets/43338224/db1c4e08-61ed-406d-8386-4b83f3715298) --->
 ![bfnos-pic-1-tilted](https://github.com/grosa97/LAPKT-BFNoS/assets/43338224/98d97dda-59f1-40e5-a9df-2e4fbbaab215)

-<sub>The NOS&reg; logo is a registered trademark of the Nitrous Oxide Systems (NOS) company and is used here for illustrative purposes only (because it looks cool).
-The work presented here is in no way affiliated to the Nitrous Oxide Systems (NOS) company.</sub>
+<sub><sub>The NOS&reg; logo is a registered trademark of the Nitrous Oxide Systems (NOS) company and is used here for illustrative purposes only (because it looks cool).
+The work presented here is in no way affiliated to the Nitrous Oxide Systems (NOS) company.</sub></sub>

 This repository contains a modified version of LAPKT-2.0 that implements the **BFNoS (Best First Novelty Search)** planner, as described in the paper [_Count-based Novelty Exploration in Classical Planning_](https://doi.org/10.3233/FAIA240990), presented at the _27th European Conference on Artificial Intelligence_ (ECAI).
-The solver is mainly included for reproducibility, and (for now) only includes a preliminary implementation, which is not as accessible as other BFWS planners included in the library.
-That is, a few commands and parameters are hard-coded and must be modified directly in the code, rather than being tunable through the execution command.
 Following is a brief introduction to run the model and modify the various features.

+<ins>**Versions**
+- The **ecai24** branch contains the version of BFNoS specified in the [paper](https://doi.org/10.3233/FAIA240990).
+- The **main** branch includes additional improvements that may be added to the model over time.
+Currently these improvements include:
+	- _Open-list partitioning of novelty_: Improves coverage of both stand-alone BFNoS and dual-planner configurations by ~10 instances compared to the ecai24 version, in the same benchmark used in the paper.

 <ins>**Installation**

 Build LAPKT by following the [Build instructions](developersguide/build.md).
-It is required to also install the Tarski parser and grounder for this solver, as described in the developers guide.
+It is **required to also install the Tarski parser and grounder for this solver**, as described in the developers guide.
 Even though the FD grounder is used by default, LAPKT currently does not support axioms produced by the FD grounder for a small number of problems, and in such cases it automatically detects the axioms and falls back to the Tarski grounder.

+**Important**: Additional requirements before building.

+- Update submodule, run from base directory:

+		git submodule update --init --recursive

+	This is because *external_package/fd_translate* was updated compared to the main LAPKT 2.0 repo.

+- Also required for build:

+		pip install python-is-python3

+	Because somewhere in the new _fd_translate_ files, _python_ is used instead of _python3_, so this is a suboptimal and temporary fix.

 <ins>**Run the $BFNoS_t(f_5(C_1),f_5(W_2))$ solver with FD grounder:**

-		python3 lapkt_package/lapkt.py BFWS --grounder FD -d <domain> -p <problem> --search_type BFCS-1
+	python3 lapkt_package/lapkt.py BFWS --grounder FD -d <domain> -p <problem> --search_type BFNOS [options]

-Note: BFCS-1 refers to BFNoS, the name mismatch is derived from the testing code, and will be changed in the future.

-<ins>**Memory budget**

-By default, a memory threshold of 6000MB is hard-coded:

-  	m_memory_budget = 6000;

- This may be modified in **line 320** in the [src/engine/gs_bfcs_3h.hxx](src/engine/gs_bfcs_3h.hxx).

- Alternatively, to remove the memory budget, **lines 1254 to 1263** can be commented.

-<ins>**Time budget**</ins>

- Time budget is set in line 335 in [src/planner/bfws/bfws.cxx](src/planner/bfws/bfws.cxx).

- 	bfs_engine.set_budget(1600);

-This line can be commented out if you wish to not use a time budget.

-<ins>**Trimmed Open List**</ins>

-- **Modifying the max depth of the trimmed open list** can be done by modifying **line 328** in [src/engine/gs_bfcs_3h.hxx](src/engine/gs_bfcs_3h.hxx):

-		int OPEN_MAX_DEPTH = 18;

-- The Double Trimmed Open List itself is included as a class in [src/component/open_list.hxx](src/component/open_list.hxx), under the name "Double_Custom_Priority_Queue".
-**Setting the random seed** can be done by modifying the value in **line 159**:

-		std::mt19937::result_type seed = 42;
+   	Options:
+      -- time_limit [int]		Memory threshold in MB, 0 is no threshold (default: 0).
+      -- memory_limit [int]		Time threshold in seconds, 0 is no threshold (default: 0).
+      -- fallback_backend		Fallback to backend planner for dual-solver configuration (default: off).
+      -- backend_type [string]	Specify backend type (default: DUAL-BFWS).
+Other option is EXTERNAL.
+      -- tol_max_depth [int]	Trimmed open list max depth (default: 18).
+      -- tol_seed [int]		Trimmed open list seed (default: 42).

-<ins>**BFNoS Frontend Fallback**
+<ins>**BFNoS External Backend Fallback**

-By default, BFNoS is used as a front-end solver that falls back to a backend planner when exceeding the preset time or memory budget.

- - **By default** when exceeding the thresholds, it returns a specific exit code, which may be caught by an external script to launch the backend solver.
-The code may be set at **line 348** in [src/planner/bfws/bfws.cxx](src/planner/bfws/bfws.cxx):
+The `--fallback_backend` command allows BFNoS to be used as a front-end solver that falls back to a backend planner when exceeding the preset time or memory budget.
+Using an external backend planner requires `--backend_type EXTERNAL`.
+This will return a specific exit code if the frontend solver terminates without finding a solution, which may be caught by an external script to launch the backend solver.
+Default error code is 14.
+The code may be set at **line 367** in [src/planner/bfws/bfws.cxx](src/planner/bfws/bfws.cxx):

 	std::exit(14); //for external backend planners

-- To run **BFNoS-Dual**, that is BFNoS with a Dual-BFWS backend, comment **line 348**.

-- **To run the BFNoS frontend on its own**, comment **lines 345 to 376**, ensuring that the time and memory budget are set as desired.
-Normally this would be done not using either threshold, as the overall time limit is set by the experimental setup.
+<ins>**Experiments**

 We recommend using [Lab](https://lab.readthedocs.io/en/stable/index.html) for conducting experiments.